Ging Freecss from hunterxhunter

 13th Hunter Chairman Election Arc

 In this arc, Ging steps into the story more prominently.
 After the death of Chairman Netero, the Hunter Association holds an election for a new leader, and Ging becomes involved.
-Here, we get a clearer view of his strategic mind, especially in his interactions with Pariston Hill, one of the candidates.
+Here, we get a clearer view of his strategic mind, especially in his interactions with Pariston Hill.
 Ging proves that he’s not only a skilled Hunter but also a good political player.

 His handling of Gon during this arc is also telling.
 When Gon is gravely injured following his fight with Neferpitou, Ging doesn’t rush to his side.
 He waits, letting Gon recover without interference.
 Many see this as cold, but it fits with Ging’s belief in personal growth.
 He prefers to let Gon face challenges on his own, no matter how harsh that may seem.